Around the World in Seventy-Two Days: Homecoming

 As a result of rough weather on her Pacific crossing, she arrived in San Francisco on the White Star liner Oceanic on January 21, two days behind schedule.
-However, World owner Pulitzer chartered a private train to bring her home, and she arrived back in New Jersey on January 25, 1890, at 3:51 p.m.
+However, World owner Pulitzer chartered a private train to bring her home.
 The Miss Nellie Bly Special was a one-time, record-breaking passenger train operated by the Atchison, Topeka and Santa Fe Railway from San Francisco, California to Chicago, Illinois for reporter Nellie Bly.
-The train was chartered by Bly's employer, New York World owner Joseph Pulitzer.
-Bly sought to best the fictional record of Phileas Fogg as documented in Jules Verne's novel Around the World in Eighty Days.
-Bly began her trek eastward from New York City (pausing in Paris long enough to interview Verne) in November 1889, arriving in San Francisco on January 21, 1890.

 The specially missioned train set new speed records over the line, completing the 2577 mi journey in 69 hours, averaging 37 mph in the process.
 Along the way, Bly presented each division superintendent with a quart of Mumm's Extra Dry Champagne.
-In the end, Bly's trip around the world took just 72 days.

-Bly arrived back in New York 72 days, 6 hours, and 11 minutes after leaving Hoboken.
+Bly arrived back in New Jersey on January 25, 1890, at 3:51 p.m, completing her journey 72 days, 6 hours, and 11 minutes after leaving Hoboken.
 At the time, Bisland was still going around the world.
-Like Bly, she had missed a connection and had to board a slow, old ship (the Bothina) in the place of a fast ship (Etruria).
+Like Bly, she had missed a connection and had to board a slow, old ship (the Bothnia) in the place of a fast ship (Etruria).
 Bly's journey, at the time, was a world record, though it was bettered a few months later by George Francis Train, who completed the journey in 67 days.
 By 1913, Andre Jaeger-Schmidt, Henry Frederick and John Henry Mears had improved on the record, the latter completing the journey in less than 36 days.
+The current record is approximately 90 minutes, a multi-way tie held by all astronauts who have ever completely orbited the earth.